JonnyAdaptableTools/adaptableblotter-demo/README.md

 Repository for a demo that showcases the powerful, data-agnostic Adaptable.

 You can run Adaptable with a number of different dummy data sets.
-And there is also an option to run the Blotter with ag-Grid grouping and aggregation functions.

 ## Adaptable